igoravl/backstage-templates/git-repo/template/README.md

 # ${{ values.name }}

 ${{ values.description }}

-## Descrição deste repositório
+## Repository Description

-TODO: Inclua aqui uma descrição do conteúdo deste repositório, e de como os desenvolvedores podem se preparar para usar este código em seu computador.
+TODO: Add here a description of the contents of this repository, and how developers can prepare to use this code on their computers.

-Alguns pontos que você pode incluir:
+Some points you may want to include:

-1. Processo de Instalação
+1. Installation Process
-2. Dependências de Software
+2. Software Dependencies
 3. Releases
-4. APIs expostas e/ou consumidas
+4. Exposed and/or Consumed APIs

-## Build e Teste
+## Build and Test

-TODO: Descreva aqui como compilar e testar o seu código.
+TODO: Describe here how to build and test your code.